How to Grow Clematis

-Clematis vines are a fantastic group of plants offering bold seasonal colour.
-From the beautiful, large-flowered hybrids, to the more subtle but equally stunning smaller flowered species, these plants have definitely earned their place in the spotlight.
+Clematis vines are a fantastic group of plants offering bold seasonal colours.
+From the beautiful, large-flowered hybrids to the more subtle but equally stunning smaller-flowered species, these plants have definitely earned their place in the spotlight.

 Clematis are sold in plastic or fibre pots.
 While plastic pots should be removed, fibre pots should be left on.
 Remove only the rims to just below the soil line and make three cuts halfway up from the bottom.
 These pots will decompose in the soil.

 Dig a hole four to five inches deeper than the root ball depth and fill that area with an enriched soil mix.
 Place the plant in the hole, ensuring the top of the root ball is slightly higher than ground level.
 Backfill with the enriched soil.

 Clematis prefers fertile, well-drained soil.
 Alkaline soils can be attained by regular applications of horticultural lime around the root ball.
 Regular watering is required to ensure the root ball does not dry out.

 Clematis should be fertilized regularly to maintain healthy growth and flowering potential.
 Also, a regular application of organic fertilizer will help to maintain good soil structure.